cloudfoundry/cli/.github/CONTRIBUTING_NG.md

 ## CLI V6 & V7

-The code base is undergoing rewrite to support new APIs and there may be work already planned that would accomplish the goals of the intended PR.
+The code base is undergoing major work to support new APIs and there may be work already planned that would accomplish the goals of the intended PR.
 The CLI team can work with you at the start of this process to determine the best path forward.
 Please contact the CLI Team prior to starting any endeavor that might